 In 1988 she and Marlene Sanders co-authored Waiting for Prime Time: The Women of Television News.

-Prior to joining ABC News, Jason spent 11 years at NBC News (1995-2006) where he produced several award-winning long-form projects for Dateline NBC.
-In 2004 Jason produced the Dateline NBC documentary: A Pattern of Suspicion.
+As a long-form producer at NBC News from 1995 to 2006, Jason produced several primetime documentaries including: A Pattern of Suspicion.
 This groundbreaking data-driven examination of racial profiling was awarded several of the most prestigious prizes in broadcast journalism including an Alfred I. duPont-Columbia University Award, an RTNDA-Edward R. Murrow Award and an Investigative Reporter and Editor Award.